Contents

 Will the food of the future materialize within seconds from man-sized coffee machines?
 Rather unrealistic.
 But a change in eating habits is foreseeable.
 Whether lab meat or completely meat-free, in this article you will find out about the food trends of the future.

 The global market for vegan meat products is expected to be worth 450 billion dollars by 2040.
-This is more than half of the projected meat market.[1]
-Other markets are also experiencing increased demand, which has become apparent in recent months.
+That's more than half of the projected meat market.1 Other markets are also experiencing increased demand, which has emerged in recent months.

 Home cooking instead of fast food and with carefully selected food is the trend.
 The social consensus on what is good and what is bad is also constantly evolving.